 We head back to the Duck Hole – I’m pretty sure I must have left them somewhere near the spot we came out of the creek, where we had a short break, but can’t see them.
 I look in a few different spots, before reluctantly giving up.
 I’m not expecting anymore to find them, as we’ve only seen one person on the whole walk.
 It also means that rather than driving my car back to Sydney, we’ll be taking the train… I’ll have to come back the next day with my spare keys to pick up the car.
 We also don’t make it to the Blue Pool, but take the track up from the Duck Hole up to Glenbrook Station (it’s about 1.1km up to the ridge and then 1.2km along the railway line to the station).

 [Somewhat amazingly, Max & Lara manage to track me down about two weeks later having found the wallet and keys in my drybag, and drop it off at the local police station.
 Turns out I’d left them just after the Duck Hole on top of a boulder, at one of the spots where we crossed the creek!
-It’s a big relief as I’d replaced the credit cards, but still hadn’t started the process of getting replacement keys and cards.]
+It’s a big relief as I’d replaced the credit cards, but still hadn’t started the process of getting replacement car key.]

 I’ll have to come back and do the very last section from the Blue Pool… track distances beloe are based on finishing via Blue Pool.